 Choosing a solicitor to contest a Will

 2. Chris Holten is a solicitor and partner specialising in Inheritance Act claims.

-3. Hayley Bundey is also a partner and solicitor.
-She is an ACTAPS member who specialises in beneficial interest claims involving proprietary estoppel and represented the claimant in Smith —v— Fraser.
+3. Hayley Bundey is a consultant and an ACTAPS member who specialises in beneficial interest claims involving proprietary estoppel.
+She represented the claimant in Smith —v— Fraser.

-6. Anya Hoyland, who trained with us before becoming a solicitor, specialises in cases involving trusts and executor conflicts.
+5. Anya Hoyland, who trained with us before becoming a solicitor, specialises in cases involving trusts and executor conflicts

+Choosing a solicitor to contest a Will